muralitheda/apache-spark/spark-internal-dynamics-walkthrough.md

 ---

-# 🔥 Common & Important Spark Interview Questions (with Examples)
+# 🔥 Common & Important Spark Internals (with Examples)

 ## 1. Have you written RDD transformations?